JosephBARBIERDARNAL/Rproject/README.md

 # Rproject

-Final graph obtained at Q9.
+Final graph obtained at Q9.\
-Because we weren't able to complete Q4, the specialization measure is a fake one, compute the following way: \
+Because we were unable to complete Q4, the specialization measure is a false measure, calculated as follows: \
 $Specialization = (Average \ number \ of \ citation \times 2) + X$\
 $X \sim \mathcal{N}(0\,600)$